mypreview/woo-store-vacation/readme.txt

 Overall, the Woo Store Vacation plugin is an essential tool for WooCommerce shop owners who need to take time off for personal or business reasons.
 By activating vacation mode, you can avoid negative reviews or damage to your reputation by providing clear communication to potential buyers about your availability and expected return date.

-**Unlock the full potential of your online store with PRO**
+## Unlock the full potential of your online store with PRO

 [Upgrade now](https://mypreview.one/woo-store-vacation/ "Woo Store Vacation (PRO)") and enjoy powerful features and customization options that are not available in the basic version.

 With Woo Store Vacation PRO, you get access to the following features:

-* Schedule an unlimited number of vacation periods for any duration of time, so you can plan multiple breaks throughout the year and adjust vacation dates according to your schedule.
+* **Schedule Multiple Vacations**: You can schedule an unlimited number of vacation periods for any duration of time, so you can plan multiple breaks throughout the year and adjust vacation dates according to your schedule.
-* Schedule specific weekdays to close your shop on a recurring basis each week, which is perfect for store owners who need to take time off regularly or want to adjust store hours on certain days.
+* **Recurring Weekly Closing Days**: You can schedule specific weekdays to close your shop on a recurring basis each week, which is perfect for store owners who need to take time off regularly or want to adjust store hours on certain days.
-* Shop managers can access the plugin settings to manage and edit vacation options.
+* **Manager Access**: Shop managers can access the plugin settings to manage and edit vacation options.
-* Use the Smart Conditional Logic feature to set specific conditions to a schedule that alter the vacation mode behavior to your unique needs.
+* **Smart Conditional Logic**: Use the Smart Conditional Logic feature to set specific conditions to a schedule that alter the vacation mode behavior to your unique needs.
 You can exclude or include certain products, categories, tags, shipping classes, product types, or WooCommerce brands from the vacation mode, which is particularly useful for allowing certain products to be purchased during closing time.
-* Exclude specific user roles, such as administrators or shop managers, from the vacation mode, so you can keep your shop open for these users even when the vacation mode is activated.
+* **Exclude User Roles**: Exclude specific user roles, such as administrators or shop managers, from the vacation mode, so you can keep your shop open for these users even when the vacation mode is activated.
-* Exclude product types from vacation mode and keep selling certain types of products even when your store is closed.
+* **Exclude Product Types**: Exclude product types from vacation mode and keep selling certain types of products even when your store is closed.
-* Use the force close feature to activate vacation mode without setting a specific schedule or end time, which is helpful for unexpected situations where you need to close your store immediately without prior notice.
+* **Force Close**: Use the force close feature to activate vacation mode without setting a specific schedule or end time, which is helpful for unexpected situations where you need to close your store immediately without prior notice.
-* Exclude individual products using the setting on the product edit page, so your shop can still accept new orders of those specified products when you close your shop using schedule a vacation, define weekday closing time, or enable force closed.
+* **Exclude Individual Products**: Exclude individual products using the setting on the product edit page, so your shop can still accept new orders of those specified products when you close your shop using schedule a vacation, define weekday closing time, or enable force closed.
-* Import and Export features that allow you to quickly transfer your plugin settings and content to a new website, saving you time and avoiding manual configuration.
+* **Import and Export**: Import and Export features that allow you to quickly transfer your plugin settings and content to a new website, saving you time and avoiding manual configuration.

 In addition, with the PRO version, you'll receive priority support from our team, ensuring you get the help you need when you need it.
-Upgrade to **Woo Store Vacation PRO** now and take your online store management to the next level.
+Upgrade to Woo Store Vacation PRO now and take your online store management to the next level.
 [Visit our PRO page](https://mypreview.one/woo-store-vacation/ "Woo Store Vacation (PRO)") to learn more and purchase.

 == Installation ==
 = Minimum Requirements =